maniTLab · Nashik, India · 2026

 Manish Jagdish Thatte

 I am an independent inventor and researcher based in Nashik, Maharashtra, India.
-My work focuses on alternative computing paradigms — specifically balanced ternary computing — from the transistor level through to operating systems and compilers.
+My work focuses on alternative computing paradigms — specifically photonic-ternary computing — from the device level through to operating systems and compilers.

 The THATTE project represents twenty years of work on a single question: what would a computer look like if it had been designed from first principles around three logic states, not two?